CS-SI/eodag/docs/providers.rst

   Most datasets are anonymously accessible, but a subscription key may be needed to increase `rate limits and access private datasets <https://planetarycomputer.microsoft.com/docs/concepts/sas/#rate-limits-and-access-restrictions>`_.

-  Create an account `here <https://planetarycomputer.microsoft.com/account/request>`__, then view your keys by signing in with your Microsoft account `here <https://planetarycomputer.developer.azure-api.net/>`__.
+  Create an Azure account and subscription `here <https://azure.microsoft.com/pricing/purchase-options/azure-account>`__, then retrieve your subscription keys from Azure API Management.

 ----